 Recent & Ongoing Research

-Natural and artificial terrain like forest floor and building rubble are filled with multiple three-dimensional obstacles and challenge small animals and robots alike.
-Learn more below about how we create a terrain model, grass-like beams, and integrate biology and robotics studies to understand the diverse biological movement, discover a new concept of terradynamic streamlining, and enhance robot's ability to traverse such 3-D, multi-component terrain.
+Natural and artificial terrain like forest floor and earthquake rubble are filled with multiple three-dimensional obstacles and challenge small animals and robots alike.
+Learn more below about how we use well-controlled 3-D terrain models and integrate biology and robotics studies to understand the diverse biological movement, discover new physics of locomotor-terrain interaction, and enhance robot's ability to traverse.